-Four PCs with an Eigenvalue >1 explained 65.0% of the total variation seen in the eleven biomarkers (Supplementary Table 2).
-After rotation PC1 was positively associated with folate and SAM:SAH, and inversely with Hcy.
-PC2 was strongly positively correlated with choline and betaine, and inversely with active B12.
-PC3 was positively correlated with the amino acids methionine and cysteine, and PC4 was strongly correlated with PLP and active B12.
-These four PCs explained more than half the variability of all biomarkers apart from active B12 and B2, which still had 54.3% and 60.0% unexplained respectively.
+Four PCs with an eigenvalue >1 explained 65.0% of the total variation seen in the 11 biomarkers (Supplementary Table 2).
+After rotation, PC1 was associated positively with folate and SAM:SAH, and inversely with Hcy.
+PC2 was strongly correlated positively with choline and betaine, and inversely with active vitamin B-12.
+PC3 was positively correlated with the amino acids methionine and cysteine, and PC4 was strongly correlated with PLP and active vitamin B-12.
+These 4 PCs explained more than half the variability of all biomarkers apart from active vitamins B-12 and B-2, which still had 54.3% and 60.0% unexplained respectively.
 Figure 1 shows the correlation between the 1-carbon biomarkers and the PC loadings as a heat map.